Pinterest SEO Tips To Find The Best Keywords in 2026

 Pinterest Boards

-Using keywords in pin descriptions is not the only way to tell Pinterest what your content is about.
+Using Pinterest keywords in pin descriptions is not the only way to tell Pinterest what your content is about.
 You can also include the right keywords on your Pinterest boards.

-This includes using keywords in:
+This includes using Pinterest keywords in:

-- The board name title
+• The board name title

-- The board description
+• The board description

 The same way that you search for the best keywords for pin descriptions is the same method for your boards.